-Today on the Edge of Innovation, we talk about Pokemon Go and some reasons it may have declined in popularity after the initial hype.
+On Episode 32 of The Edge of Innovation, we’re talking about how Pokemon Go became Pokemon Went and share some reasons it may have declined in popularity after the initial hype.

 Paul: Hi, I’m Paul Parisi.

 Paul: Okay.
 We had a conversation a few weeks ago about Pokémon Go, which is now Pokémon Went.